docker/docs/content/desktop/faqs/windowsfaqs.md

 Docker Desktop supports two types of symlinks: Windows native symlinks and symlinks created inside a container.

-The Windows native symlinks are visible within the containers as symlinks, whereas symlinks created inside a container are represented as [mfsymlinks](https://wiki.samba.org/index.php/UNIX_Extensions#Minshall.2BFrench_symlinks){:target="_blank" rel="noopener" class="_"}.
+The Windows native symlinks are visible within the containers as symlinks, whereas symlinks created inside a container are represented as [mfsymlinks](https://wiki.samba.org/index.php/UNIX_Extensions#Minshall.2BFrench_symlinks).
 These are regular Windows files with a special metadata.
 Therefore the symlinks created inside a container appear as symlinks inside the container, but not on the host.

 ### File sharing with Kubernetes and WSL 2

 Docker Desktop mounts the Windows host filesystem under `/run/desktop` inside the container running Kubernetes.
-See the [Stack Overflow post](https://stackoverflow.com/questions/67746843/clear-persistent-volume-from-a-kubernetes-cluster-running-on-docker-desktop/69273405#69273){:target="_blank" rel="noopener" class="_"} for an example of how to configure a Kubernetes Persistent Volume to represent directories on the host.
+See the [Stack Overflow post](https://stackoverflow.com/questions/67746843/clear-persistent-volume-from-a-kubernetes-cluster-running-on-docker-desktop/69273405#69273) for an example of how to configure a Kubernetes Persistent Volume to represent directories on the host.

 ### How do I add custom CA certificates?